amonajjemi/Group-Assignment/README.md

 Can we edit at the same time?

 To do:

-  Everyone create pseudo code for the inventory database module Create UML diagram for any classes used
+  Everyone create pseudo code for the inventory database module.

+  Create UML diagram for any classes used